singhrakeshgkp/VueJs/README.md

   - enter--> Lets say if we want to submit form on pressing Enter button of salary field we can comment submit button and specify ```@keyup.enter="submitForm"``` in the targeted field

   ## Computed Properties
+  #### File Name :- 07-computed-properties-ex1.html
+  - Properties that can be bound to the template like data properties.
+They are used for composing new data from existing source.
+They are high performant as they are cached calculations which only updates when their dependencies change
+ #### Difference between computed property vs methods
+ - To understand difference lets some log in computedPropery and method
+ - Run server
+ - click on add item, u will observe log from both computed propery and method will be printed, as here computed property has dependency on item and its getting changed so it is being called.
+ - Now try to input some value, lets say if i type rakesh, 6 times method will be called and 0 times computed property.